Safety Starts With You

 SAFETY STARTS WITH YOU

-You are an important part of building a safe micromobility culture on campus.
-Together we can create a healthy environment for pedestrians, cyclists, scooter operators, and motorists alike.
+You are an important part of building a safe micromobility

 Do your part, Terps!
 Safety starts with YOU.